bentomhall/nih-system/homebrewery/world/player-options.md

 At 18th level, you learn the spell *power word kill* and can cast it once per day without expending a spell slot.

 ## Spellblade Spell List
 The Spellblade spell list contains a list of the spells available to all spellblades, ordered by spell level.
-Hyperlinked spells are homebrew.
+Spells marked with (\*) are new and found in the Spells section at the end of this document.

 {{spellList
 #### Cantrips